pnimac/webcrawler-springboot-react/README.md

 # Description

-A simple asynchronous web crawler built in Spring Boot.
+An asynchronous web crawler implemented using Spring Boot.

 # Feature

-1. The crawler is limited to one domain, i.e. when you start with **https://github.com/**, it would crawl all pages within this domain, but not follow external links like Facebook and Twitter links.
+* The web crawler is restricted to a single domain.
+For example, starting with https://github.com/, it will crawl all pages within the GitHub domain but will not follow external links such as those to Facebook or Twitter.

-2. Given a URL, it will print a simple site map, showing the links between pages.
+* Upon receiving a URL, the crawler generates a simple site map, illustrating the links between the pages.

-3. The resulting sitemap is not rendered in a fancy UI (for now), as the focus of this project is the web crawling logic, its structure and behaviour.
+* The resulting sitemap is not rendered in a fancy UI (for now), as the primary objective of this project is the web crawling logic, its structure and behaviour.

 # Work-flow: